what we do

 Moves you to feel, question and imagine who we are, what our narrative is and how we relate in societyExhibition visitor

 Before the project I never used cameras, it's given me hope to start working in mediaCommunity workshop participant

 I couldn't help but stop and learnExhibition visitor

 To foster informed enquiry and personal creative development, promote respect for and appreciation of difference, encourage empathy and reciprocity in our partnerships and interactions and act ethically towards people and the environment.

 These values inform our professional practice, activities and how we work both internally and externally.

 our building rivington place

 Autograph is located at Rivington Place in Hackney, London.
-Our iconic building was designed by Sir David Adjaye and is England’s first permanent public space dedicated to diversity in the visual arts.
+Our iconic building is England’s first permanent public space dedicated to diversity in the visual arts.
 It houses gallery spaces, pop up cinema facilities, an education studio and Autograph's photographic collection.